-It's with good reason that Habit Rouge remains Guerlain’s proudest work in the men’s department: it strikes the rare balance of being utterly unique all the while oozing the traditional Guerlinade signature.
+It's with good reason that Habit Rouge remains Guerlain’s proudest work in the men’s department: it strikes the rare balance of being utterly unique, all the while oozing the traditional Guerlinade signature.
 Despite not being very popular outside of France, it's continuously promoted as the brand's most emblematic men's scent, and no other masculine Guerlain has had so many different versions and flankers.
-Guerlain has recently announced the discontinuation of the costly Extrait version from 2008.
+Guerlain recently discontinued the costly Extrait version from 2008.
 On this occasion, Monsieur Guerlain goes through the nine variants of Habit Rouge that have existed since Jean-Paul Guerlain first created it in 1965.

 The "strong" versions

 We'll begin with the "strong" versions: Eau de Toilette, Eau de Parfum, and Extrait.
 They beg the question: can Habit Rouge really be stronger?
 In technical terms, Guerlain describes the keystone of Habit Rouge as a rose-leather accord, more specifically the powerful, fresh-floral scent of citronellol which occurs in rose and geranium, combined with a tannic leather note.
 It seems that whenever these two materials are present, no matter what surrounds them we can't help thinking of Habit Rouge.
 The Habit Rouge accord is one of perfumery’s most potent and easily recognizable.

 Habit Rouge lovers generally think of the Eau de Toilette as the classic version, but it actually wasn’t created until 1988, as the eighties demanded blatantly noticeable fragrances.
 Jean-Paul Guerlain originally devised Habit Rouge as an Eau de Cologne.
 The EdT version adjusted the balance to make the effect of citronellol scratching against leather appear even more striking.
 In comparison, the EdC version had a certain aromatic softness and delicacy, which the EdT lacked.